RMG workers block road in Shyamoli | The Asian Age Online, Bangladesh

 Traffic movement on the key Shyamoli road remained suspended for two hours when readymade garments workers staged demonstration demanding salary hike.

-Some 150-200 workers of Dynamic Fashion Limited staged a sit-in on Shyamoli road and demonstrated to press home their demands including salary hike, said Inspector (investigation) of Adabor Police Station Selim Hossain.
+Some 150-200 workers of Dynamic Fashion Limited staged a sit-in on Shyamoli road and demonstrated to press home their demands including salary hike, said Inspector (investigation) of Adabor Police Station Selim Hossain, reports UNB.

 Vehicular movement on the busy road stretching from Shyamoli to Kalyanpur remained halted for about two hours during the protests.